marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 The curl option -H lets you add a header to a request e.g., curl google.com -H "Cookie: Session ID=John".

 13. Which 'curl' option is used to view the response header?

+The curl option -I lets you view the response header.